johnsonmoon/EmailSender/README.md

 # EmailSender
 Email tools for java.

-Using java email API [javax.mail] to send email by SMTP, POP3 and IMAP.
+Using java email API [javax.mail] to send email by SMTP protocol

 ## How to use: